Global Wellness Guru

 What is Sudden Cardiac Arrest?

-Sudden cardiac arrest (SCA) refers to an abrupt loss of heart function that results in a lack of blood flow to the brain and other vital organs.
+Sudden cardiac arrest (SCA) refers to an abrupt loss of heart Healthy Lifestyle function that results in a lack of blood flow to the brain and other vital organs.
 It’s caused by an electrical malfunction that disrupts the heart’s normal pumping rhythm, often into rapid, chaotic quivering known as ventricular fibrillation.

 Without immediate treatment, SCA leads to death within minutes.
 Quick action is crucial.
 Approximately 95 percent of people who experience out-of-hospital SCA will die before reaching the hospital[2].
 Rapid defibrillation using an automated external defibrillator (AED) offers the best chance of survival.